 Partners For Success® Family Support Worker

-Position Type: Full-time or part-time; 20 to 40 hours per week, school year only, may include some nights and weekends
+Position Type: Full-time, non-exempt, 40 hours per week, school year only.
+May include some nights and weekends.

-The Family Support Worker is in a school-based setting working cooperatively with school staff to identify families and students in need of additional support related to community resources, academic success, and safety.
+Position Overview: The Family Support Worker is in a school based setting working cooperatively with school staff to identify families and students in need of additional support related to community resources, academic success and safety.
 360 Communities staff work to create a trusted link between home and school by providing parents with tools, resources, and strategies to ensure families are stable and children achieve and sustain school success.

 - Follow mandated reporting laws for child abuse and neglect.

 - Work cooperatively and professionally by building relationships and trust with school staff and families to successfully meet the needs of the school and the families with respect to school success.

 - Initiate conversation with school staff in order to target families of students who are not demonstrating academic success and gather tools from school staff in order to engage parents in creating a home environment that encourages learning and promotes increased parental involvement in school.